-1. Align your social media goals to your overall business objectives
+1. Align social media goals with business objectives

-For example, you intend to boost overall sales by 20% this year.
-Your social media strategy may incorporate social selling on Facebook and channel-specific in-person or online purchases promotions.
-Break this down by deciding how many sales you expect per channel, campaign, and timeframe.
+For example, if you want to boost overall sales by 20% this year, your social media plan may incorporate Facebook Marketplace and channel-specific in-person or online promotions.
+Break this down by deciding how many sales you expect per channel, campaign, and time frame.

 Other revenue-linked goals include increasing sign-ups to your customer loyalty program or generating leads through forms and downloads.
 Branding objectives aim to build awareness, community, and engagement.
-A solid brand strategy creates stronger relationships, leading to increased sales and customer loyalty.
+A solid brand strategy creates stronger relationships, increasing sales and customer loyalty.

 [Read more: 3 Emerging Social Media Strategies Businesses Must Know to Grow]